LIMELIGHT: Geena Davis

 Davis was appointed Special Envoy for Women and Girls in ICT for the UN’s International Telecommunication Union (ITU), and is an official partner of UN Women.
 She is also co-founder and chair of the Bentonville Film Festival (BFF), whose mission is to champion women and diverse voices in all forms of media.
 The Bentonville Film Festival was launched in 2015 to champion content creation in film and other forms of media that reflects the diverse — and half female — world we live in.
 The Festival takes place in early May in Bentonville, Arkansas.

 Geena Davis is part of Tampa Theatre’s LIMELIGHT speaker series’ 2020 lineup (CLICK HERE to see the rest of the schedule).
-Tickets range from $50.00-$75.00, plus applicable fees; A limited number of VIP packages are also available for $175.00 plus fees, which include premium show seating, photo ops with the speakers, and a pre-event cocktail reception with heavy hors d’oeuvres and open bar each event night.
+Tickets range from $30.00-$45.00, plus applicable fees.

 Geena Davis’s appearance at Tampa Theatre is sponsored by Film Tampa Bay and Visit Tampa Bay.

 This series is presented by the Vinik Family Foundation.
 Support for the series is provided by the Triad Foundation; Sabal Trust; Film Tampa Bay; Visit Tampa Bay; the DeBartolo Family Foundation; Harris, Hunt & Derr, P.A.; and Oxford Exchange.
 Media consideration is provided by the Tampa Bay Business Journal; Tampa Bay METRO magazine; 83 Degrees Media; WEDU-PBS; WUSF Public Media; United Cities Productions; Sports Talk Florida; and News Talk Florida.